 What rules apply for people from Ukraine who already have a temporary Swiss residence and work permit?

 Existing temporary residence and work permits can be extended in accordance with the applicable provisions under the legislation on foreign nationals.
-Applications to convert a short-term residence permit (L) into an annual residence permit (B) will be examined by the cantonal authorities at the place of work (PDF, 298 kB, 04.05.2022) in accordance with the regular provisions.
-In cases where no extension or conversion is possible, the persons can apply for protection status S.
+Applications to convert a short-term residence permit (L) into an annual residence permit (B) will be examined by the cantonal authorities at the place of work (PDF, 303 kB, 24.05.2023) in accordance with the regular provisions.
+In cases where no extension or conversion is possible and you must return to Ukraine, you can apply for protection status S.

 How soon can Ukrainian children attend school?

 The decision as to when a child in need of protection can attend school after taking up residence in a commune rests with the allocated canton or the commune itself, in application of the canton’s school law.
 In principle, children are enrolled in school as soon as possible.
 Under certain circumstances, however, a short waiting period is to be expected.

 In Switzerland, all children have a fundamental right to education under the Federal Constitution.
 Children and young people have the right to basic education regardless of their nationality or residence status.